FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/parser_plugins.md

 ### Via Mapping

+**DISCLAIMER: the code and functionalities covered in this section are still under construction and only serves as an illustration of the underlying concepts.
+Stay tuned for updates.**

 The second option is to have the instantiation run automatically.
 In that case, the mapping is added directly to our schema as an _annotation_.
 Leveraging this enhanced schema requires some new readers, like `mapping_parser.XMLParser` for the XML side and `MetainfoParser` for the schema side.